 The Heart Shop also sells an Auto-Life upgrade, which will have the ability recover 2/3rds of your health instead of 1/3rd, making it a must-have.

 There are also new Gears, one in the Heart Shop, and the rest will require Gear Component B’s.
 Since you’ll be able to pick Gear Component B’s up off of Grey Caprices in the very next mission (not that that’s a very palatable process), I’ll describe the associated Gears right now.

-- The first Gear Component B gear, the Crisis Gear (Silent Dirge), which has an identical ability list to the Total Eclipse+.
-In fact, I prefer thanks to its even better combos, especially its ground combo, and am fond of it for everyday work.
+- The first Gear Component B gear, the Crisis Gear (Silent Dirge), which has an similar ability list to the Total Eclipse+: 1.
+Defender; 2.
+Combo-Block; 3.
+Brick Wall.
+In fact, I prefer this one thanks to its even better combos, especially its ground combo, and am fond of it for everyday work.
 Brick Wall is a winner, for sure.
 The Crisis Gear is also the first Gear with four upgrade slots, allowing for additional upgrades even if you choose to go with three Abilities.